tarantool/doc/doc/reference/reference_lua/box_ctl.rst

            - Wait, then choose replication leader

         *  - :doc:`./box_ctl/demote`
-           - Revoke the leader role of the instance
+           - Revoke the leader role from the instance

 ..  toctree::
     :hidden: